anderolimar/robot_against_dinosaur/README.md

 ```

 ## Test
-To unit and integration test from this API run following command :
+For unit testing and integration of this API, run the following command :
 ```
 $ npm test
 ```